main menu

 is vitiligo genetic?

-Varies.
-The cost varies based on the treatment type, extent of the condition, and healthcare coverage.
-Some treatments, like prescription medications and light therapy, may be more costly.
+The cost of treatment varies based on the method used, the extent of the condition, and insurance coverage.
+Prescription medications, light therapy, and laser treatments may have different costs.

 what are the long-term effects of vitiligo?